refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 ### `resource`

-**refine** passes the `resource` to the `dataProvider` as a params.
-This parameter is usually used to as a API endpoint path.
+**refine** passes the `resource` to the `dataProvider` as a param.
+This parameter is usually used as an API endpoint path.
 It all depends on how to handle the `resource` in your `dataProvider`.
-See the [`creating a data provider`](/api-reference/core/providers/data-provider.md#creating-a-data-provider) section for an example of how `resource` are handled.
+See the [`creating a data provider`](/api-reference/core/providers/data-provider.md#creating-a-data-provider) section for an example of how resources are handled.

 The `resource` value is determined from the active route where the component or the hook is used.
 It can be overridden by passing the `resource` prop.

-Use case for overriding the `resource` prop:
+A use case for overriding the `resource` prop:

 -   We can list a `category` from the `<PostList>` page.